AndyCSUFStudent/CPSC332_Project/README.md

 ### Demo Customers with Pre-Loaded Tickets

-**The database includes 70 pre-existing customers with 450+ tickets already purchased.** You can test the "My Tickets" feature with these accounts:
+**The database includes 70 existing customers with 450+ tickets already purchased.** You can test the "My Tickets" feature with these accounts:

 - **Email:** `john.smith1@email.com` OR **Order Code:** `A7B3C9F1`
 - **Email:** `emma.johnson2@email.com` OR **Order Code:** `D4E6F8A2`